Dairy in Your School

 This summer, USDA plans to serve more than 200 million free meals to children 18 years and under at approved SFSP sites.
 Help us ensure that no child goes hungry this summer by visiting http://www.fns.usda.gov/summerfoodrocks.

 Designed to help schools enhance their menu and à la carte line up with nutritious and appealing yogurt, Yo to Go is a great way to get students excited about eating healthy.
 No matter how they enjoy it, yogurt delivers.
 From single-serve yogurts and parfaits, to delicious smoothies and combo meals with yogurt, we have solutions for enhancing your school meal program.

 Our School Health and Wellness staff is ready to assist you with ideas and resources.
 Grant funding is available for the purchase of dairy glass door merchandisers, commercial smoothie blenders, as well as insulated cooler bags and barrels.
 Our Yo to Go Merchandising Kit is available for funded schools to give an extra boost to your yogurt promotion.

 Dairy farmers share much in common with the families who depend on them for fresh, wholesome dairy products.
-That’s what your students will discover with this free educational program from the Southeast United Dairy Industry Association, created in cooperation with the curriculum specialists at Young Minds Inspired (YMI).
+That’s what your students will discover with this free educational program from SUDIA, created in cooperation with the curriculum specialists at Young Minds Inspired (YMI).

 These interactive standards-based lessons support the social studies, science, and health curriculum for grades 2-4, introducing students to the wide range of skills required on a dairy farm, showing them how dairy farmers help protect the environment, and reminding them (and their parents) that 2.5 to 3 cups of milk or another dairy food are essential for a balanced diet every day.